The American Venus: Production

 Production took place in the fall of 1925, beginning around August 24 and ending around November 10.
-The film was shot in part in early September at the Miss America beauty pageant on Boardwalk Hall in Atlantic City, New Jersey, and later at Paramount's Famous Players-Lasky's Astoria Studios on Long Island, as well as on the Coney Island boardwalk in Greenwich, Connecticut (in the vicinity of Round Hill and Banksville), and “near a swimming hole” in Ocala, Florida.
+The film was shot in part in early September at the Miss America beauty pageant on Boardwalk Hall in Atlantic City, New Jersey, and later at Paramount's Famous Players–Lasky's Astoria Studios on Long Island, as well as on the Coney Island boardwalk in Greenwich, Connecticut (in the vicinity of Round Hill and Banksville), and “near a swimming hole” in Ocala, Florida.

+The American Venus was privately screened at the Atlantic City Ambassador Hotel as a benefit under the auspices of the Atlantic City Shrine Club on December 26, 1925.
+A benefit screening of the film also took place at midnight on December 31, 1925, at the American Theater in Oakland, California—the hometown of star Fay Lanphier.
+The film premiered on January 11, 1926, at the Stanley Theater, Atlantic City, New Jersey.
+It officially opened at the Rivoli Theater in New York City on January 24, 1926.
+The film was copyrighted on January 25, 1926, by Famous Players-Lasky Corporation, and officially released on January 31, 1926.

 Preservation

-The film is believed to be lost, although pieces of the film's trailer survive and can be viewed on YouTube.
-In April 2018, three seconds of footage from the film was discovered by the British Film Institute.
+The film is believed to be lost, although pieces of the film's trailer survive.
+In April 2018, three seconds of technicolor footage from the film was discovered by the British Film Institute.